Redshift Data Warehouse Architecture Explained

 Amazon Redshift is a cloud data warehouse offered as a managed service by AWS, and a popular choice for business intelligence and reporting use cases (see What Is Redshift Used For?)

-You might already be familiar with Redshift basics – but in this article, we’ll dive a bit deeper to cover Redshift’s internal system design and how it fits into broader data lake and data warehouse architectures.
+You might already be familiar with Redshift basics.
+However, in this article, we’ll dive a bit deeper to cover Redshift’s internal system design and how it fits into broader data lake and data warehouse architectures.
 Understanding these factors will help you reap the most benefits from your deployment while controlling your costs.

 As with other relational databases, storage and compute in Redshift are coupled.
-Data from applications, files, and cloud storage can be loaded into the data warehouse using either native AWS services such as Amazon Appflow or through a variety of 3rd party apps such as Fivetran and Matillion.
+Data from applications, files, and cloud storage can be loaded into the data warehouse using either native AWS services such as Amazon Appflow.
+Data can also be uploaded through a variety of 3rd party apps such as Fivetran and Matillion.
 Many of these tools would also provide ELT capabilities to further cleanse, transform, and aggregate data after it has been loaded into Redshift.

 Zooming in on the internal architecture, we can see that a Redshift cluster is composed of a leader node, and compute nodes that are divided into node slices, and databases.
 This design allows Redshift to dynamically allocate resources in order to efficiently answer queries.